swiftbar/SwiftBar/README.md

 You can mark a plugin as streamable with a special metadata property `<swiftbar.type>streamable</swiftbar.type>`

 ## URL Scheme

+Some notes:

+* Instead of the plugin [name](#plugin-naming), you can (and probably should) use the plugin file name.
+This considered a unique plugin ID, whereas `name` can be the same between multiple plugins.
+If your plugin's filepath is `~/Documents/SwiftBar/myplugin.1m.sh`, then the name is `myplugin` and the ID `myplugin.1m.sh`
+* When using `open(1)` to trigger scheme URLs, use `-g` to prevent the command from stealing focus from your active app.

 | Endpoint | Parameter | Description | Example |
 | ------------- | ------------- |------------- | ------------- |
 | refreshallplugins | none | Force refresh all loaded plugins | `swiftbar://refreshallplugins` |